The Summer Solstice is generally known as the longest day in the year, and conversely sees the least amount of darkness at night.

 Being relatively far North, Edinburgh experiences more daylight hours than most parts of the UK.
 For example, down South in London the sunrise is at 4.43am and sunset is at 9.21pm, with 16 and 39 minutes of daylight, almost a full hour less than Edinburgh.

 Origins of "solstice"

 The word solstice derives from the Latin "sol" (sun) and "sistere" (to stand still).
-So solstice is the moment when the seasonal movement of the sun stops and reverses direction.
+So solstice is the moment when the seasonal, North-South movement of the sun stops and reverses direction.

-The Summer Solstice technically is the moment when we are most directly tilted toward the sun, with the Sun reaching its highest position in the sky for the year, which is at 9.13am BST on 21st June in 2022.
+The Summer Solstice technically is the moment when we are most directly tilted toward the sun, with the Sun reaching its most Northerly latitude in the sky for the year. which is at 9.13am BST on 20th June in 2024.

 The days start gradually getting shorter from today - hence the Summer Solstice is also called Midsummer - and the nights gradually draw in over the coming months until the Winter Solstice, which falls on the shortest day on 21 December.